-9. Conclusion
+9. CONCLUSION

 In this paper the neural network model for transient ischemic attacks recognition have been addressed.
 The proposed approach is based on integration of the NPCA neural network and multilayer perceptron.
 The dataset from clinic have been used for experiments performing.
-Combining two different neural networks (NPCA and MLP) it is possible to produce efficient performance in terms of detection and recognition of transient ischemic attacks.
-Neural networks technique permits to reduce the diagnostic time and the number of misdiagnosis, as well as to assist a doctor in making decision.
+Combining two different neural networks (NPCA and MLP) it is possible to produce efficient performance in terms of detection and recognition transient ischemic attacks.
+The main advantages of using neural network techniques are the ability to recognize 'novel' TIA attack instances and quickness of work which is especially important in the real time mode.
+Neural networks technique permits to reduce the diagnostic time and the number of misdiagnosis, as well as to assist the doctor in making decision.